C.T. Bauer College of Business

 ONE OR TWO WEEKS BEFORE THE ORAL DEFENSE:

 All readers should be given a copy of the version you wish to defend.
-Download an appropriate number of Defense Evaluation Forms as well as a copy of the Final Evaluation Form to bring with you to your defense.
+Remember to bring a copy of the Defense & Final Evaluation Form with you to your defense.

 AT THE ORAL DEFENSE: